College Policies and Notices

 Classroom Visitors and Other Attendees

 Classroom activities are intended to benefit those students officially registered for the class.
 Others are permitted to attend a regularly scheduled class meeting only in specific situations.
 The professor assigned to teach the class may grant permission to visit the class.
-Accessibility Resource Centers for Students ("Access Center" formerly known as DSPS,) may authorize a person to be a Personal Care Attendant (PCA) when the need for such accommodation is authorized by Access Center prior to beginning service as a PCA (BP 4700, AP 4700).
+ACCESS - Accessibility Resource Centers for Students (Formerly known as DSPS) may authorize a person to be a Personal Care Attendant (PCA) when the need for such accommodation is authorized by ACCESS prior to beginning service as a PCA (BP 4700, AP 4700).

 Dress Regulation